 Along the way I encounter the narrowest style ever.

 I’m not sure the picture really shows just how ridiculously tight this is!
 I’m not the thinnest of guys admittedly, but not overweight.
 OK, by this point of the walk I’ve got through a couple of nutty bars which might have widened me a little, but this is a real challenge.
 Oh, and perhaps a Kellogg’s Nutrigrain.
 Well, two of them.
 And a Tunnocks Caramel Wafer.
-And maybe one or two other things I’m struggling to remember, but I’m not fat, OK! 😆 I’ve included a selfie later on for proof.
-It’s not like I’m getting a bit self conscious about this, honestly.
+And maybe one or two other things I’m struggling to remember, but I’m not fat, OK!
+I’ve included a selfie later on for proof.
+It’s not like I’m getting a bit self-conscious about this, honestly.
 That was a really narrow gap.
 Really, really narrow.
-Please believe me!
+Believe me.

 My little rucksack isn’t helping so I take that off and try to squeeze through, but my camera starts to get squashed.
-In the end, me and my rucksack, camera, nutty bars, Nutrigrains, Tunnocks Caramel Wafer and several other things give up and just climb over instead.
+In the end, me and my rucksack, camera, nutty bars, Nutrigrains, Tunnocks Caramel Wafer and several other things give up and I just climb over the wall instead.

 I drag my now considerable weight up onto my feet, and follow the path which ducks under the railway line.
 I wonder how many times I’ve crossed over or under this line now.

-The path emerges into a pristine field, separated from the marsh by a low stone wall, and leads up to a farm house.
+The path emerges into a pristine field, separated from the marsh by a low stone wall, and leads up to a farmhouse… Wyke Farm.
 I almost think the path is going to lead right through their open front door, but it takes a sharp left just before the house and drops down into the marshes again.
-Finally I’m back on the coast!
+Finally, I’m back on the coast.